A Metric Driven “Visitor Experience Optimization” that also improved CTR and ITL

 Xerago advised that a metrics-driven “visitor experience optimization” approach was required when it came to portal management functions.
 A solution that understood performance at a fundamental unit level was needed – one that takes into account, customer actions on the one side and the business’s intent on the other.
 To this end Xerago proposed the implementation of the Portal Yield Maximization framework.

 To begin with, all portal elements were inventoried and categorized.
 Xerago then identified specific metrics that would accurately measure the performance of each unit.
 Using past traffic data, benchmark numbers for each of the metrics were calculated to gauge current performance levels.
 Each unit was then tracked and monitored in real time, and based on the unit’s performance, changes were recommended to enhance visitor interaction.

-This Portal Yield Management framework led to the business adopting a more strategic approach to the management of its portal inventory as opposed to the intuition-led optimization and complete portal revamp which used to be the norm.
+This Portal Conversion Optimization framework led to the business adopting a more strategic approach to the management of its portal inventory as opposed to the intuition-led optimization and complete portal revamp which used to be the norm.
 This in turn, went on to reduce turnaround times.

 Some key results included –

 - The Featured visual on the Personal Banking page recorded a 6.7% increase in Click-Through Rates (CTR) and Impressions to Lead (ITL)

 - A product swap accompanied by revised creatives and copy contributed to an almost doubling of the CTR and ITL of the homepage’s featured visual unit.